varunkumardev/amitmerchant1990.github.io/_posts/2020-12-21-crawl-external-websites-and-submit-forms-using-symfony-browserkit.md

 ## In closing

 There are a lot of use-cases in which you can make use of this amazing package.
 You can go even further by coupling it with [CssSelector](https://symfony.com/doc/current/components/css_selector.html) and [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) components to get the most out of it.

+Check out BrowserKit's [offical documentation](https://symfony.com/doc/current/components/browser_kit.html) to learn more about it.